oracle/content-and-experience-toolkit/sites/doc/T2P.md

 cec upload-template blog-template -x --server DEV
 ```

-Create the content site - and upload the content to the site with "update" option to keep the IDs
+Create the site - and upload the content to the site with "update" option to keep the IDs

 ```
 cec create-site blog-site -t blog-template -r Repo1 -l Policy1 -d en-US --server DEV